exactmike/ThatExactMike/_pages/about.md

 PowerShell transformed my relationship with IT operations and consulting and it has provided one of the main catalysts for my career as a consultant and trainer ever since.

-I love bringing PowerShell tools to work in my consulting in the areas of Exchange, workflow automation, identity management and migration, Microsoft 365, etc.  I enjoy the challenge of complex merger and acquisition migrations and deployements involving multi-tenant and multi-forest or multi-identity store environments.
+I love bringing PowerShell tools to work in my consulting in the areas of Exchange, workflow automation, identity management and migration, Microsoft 365, etc.  I enjoy the challenge of complex merger and acquisition migrations and deployments involving multi-tenant and multi-forest or multi-identity store environments.

 I have written several PowerShell modules (MIT licensed and shared on GitHub) to aid in my projects and to share with clients and others in the community.
 I am working now to polish some of these and get them published in the PowerShell Gallery.
 I am also working to adopt devops principles and practices personally and with/for my clients.